 Some people may experience a slight cough in addition to shortness of breath.
 Others may have difficulty catching their breath but have no cough.

-A slight cough that does not go away can indicate early stage lung cancer.
-Some people assume that this cough is only a result of smoking.
+A slight cough that does not go away after 2 to 3 weeks can indicate lung cancer.
+Some people may assume that this cough is only a result of smoking.